sswahn/bind/README.md

  ### Create An HTML Element
 `html(type, attributes, children)`

-A utility function to create DOM elements.
+A utility function to create DOM elements and event delegation.

 Parameters:
   · **type**: The type of DOM element to create (e.g., "div", "span").